Snehitha1312/Programming_Language/README.md

 - Researched basics of **text editor design** and created initial notes on required features for a simple *vi-like editor*.

 ### 2/9/2025
-- Compiled a list of **library functions** (arithmetic operations) to be implemented as part of the standard library for our programming language.
+- Noted a list of **library functions** (arithmetic operations,algorithemic functions) to be implemented as part of the standard library for our programming language.
+ **Link to the Doc for Lib Func:** https://docs.google.com/document/d/1ye-qCDcHGzWspuikXosHASviOivtn5AywaK-I83aARM/edit?usp=sharing

 ### 3/9/2025
 - Studied how **library creation works** in C/C++/Java, focusing on compilation and linking steps.